Standalone Stories

 Then her face starts to hurt.

-At first it's small—a sore spot she keeps licking, a scab that won't heal.
+At first it's small—a scab that won't heal.
 Her witch notices.
-There are trips to the healer, potions that taste terrible, words Missi doesn't understand spoken in worried tones over her head.
+There are trips to the healer, potions that taste terrible, words she doesn't understand spoken in worried tones.
 She doesn't know what's wrong.
 She only knows that something has changed, and the pets she used to demand now make her flinch.

 What follows isn't a battle.
 There's no villain to defeat, no cure to quest for.
 There's only the long, unglamorous work of figuring out how to live.
 Treatments that don't work.
 Treatments that work for a while and then stop.
-Good days that feel like gifts.
-Bad days that feel like betrayal.
-A witch who absorbs the fear and the research and the financial strain so Missi doesn't have to carry it alone—even though Missi doesn't fully understand what her human is doing or why.
+A witch who absorbs the fear and the research and the financial strain so Missi doesn't have to carry it alone—even though Missi doesn't fully understand why.

 Through it all, Missi stays herself.
 Opinionated.
 Dignified.
 Frustrated when her body won't cooperate.
-Confused when routines keep changing.
 Still demanding affection, even when she has to be careful about how she receives it.
 Her brother stays close—a warm presence when everything else feels wrong.

 The resolution isn't triumphant.
 It's quieter than that.
 A medication that finally seems to hold.
 A stretch of days where nothing gets worse.
-The slow realization that this is life now—different, careful, requiring adjustments—and life can still be good.
+The slow realization that this is life now—different, careful—and life can still be good.

 Of course it does.
 The window faces east, the chair sits where the light pools, and here I am.
 The fabric holds my shape—a shallow bowl worn into the cushion from a hundred naps, a thousand afternoons, all the slow hours spent soaking in warmth while dust drifted through the light.